-During the last 16 years I have partnered a very broad cross section of clients to deliver consultancy projects involving all areas of Talent Management, primarily focused on Headhunting the highest calibre individuals to drive their business ambitions.
+During the last 18 years I have partnered a very broad cross-section of clients to deliver consultancy projects involving all areas of talent management, primarily focused on headhunting the highest calibre individuals to drive their business ambitions.
 Our client portfolio is exciting and one we are very proud of, ranging from start-ups all the way through to $multi-billion global corporations that you would know and identify with.
-During our journey, our goal has not been to partner clients of any particular size or with any particular profile in the market place but instead we look for companies who are passionate about their people, operate with a true moral compass and want to develop a partnership and benefit from Collingwood’s expertise and reputation as a Trusted Advisor in Talent Management and Headhunting.
+During our journey, our goal has not been to partner clients of any particular size or with any particular profile in the marketplace, but instead we look for companies who are passionate about their people, operate with a true moral compass and want to develop a partnership and benefit from Collingwood’s expertise and reputation as a trusted advisor in talent management and headhunting.
 We are all too often approached by companies looking for a “CV recycling” service or, in other words, to fill a vacancy they have as quickly as possible.
 So many do not invest time to consider what role they need for their business to succeed, the behaviours and competencies required or even how they can possibly attract high calibre individuals.

 I met a client last week who suffered a year-on-year 50% attrition rate in their sales team but did not review or change their recruitment process or candidate attraction strategy for over 5 years.
-When they eventually sat down to consider their problem, they developed a robust recruitment process that has not only reduced their attrition to 15% but by attracting the highest calibre individuals to their team, they are currently performing at over 20% of budget in an incredibly competitive and price sensitive industry.
-In addition to considering their recruitment process, this client is one of very few to really understand what Employer Branding is and have got it right.
+When they eventually sat down to consider their problem they developed a robust recruitment process that has not only reduced their attrition to 15%, but by attracting the highest calibre individuals to their team, they are currently performing at over 20% of the budget in an incredibly competitive and price sensitive industry.
+In addition to considering their recruitment process, this client is one of very few to really understand what employer branding is and have got it right.

 All too often companies can appear arrogant when they are looking to appointing someone into their business.
 They presume that they alone are in the driving seat when it comes to making a decision about the appointment.
 This problem has become even worse through the recession as the number of people available for work has outstripped the number of vacancies to be filled.
 Not many companies truly know where they sit as an employer within their industry versus their competitors.
-They might well have a fantastic brand that everyone knows but Employer Branding is a different subject all together.
+They might well have a fantastic brand that everyone knows but employer branding is a different subject altogether.

 What is Employer Branding and why should you, as an employer, invest any time getting it right?